Wuvist/lcpc/lcpc.typ

 Quick findings from this LCPC:
 - All LCP below 1: no household face deficit
-- LCP drop as type of dwelling improve in 2012/13
-- LCP actually has "bounds" as dwelling improve in 2017/18
-- LCP drop significantly for the 80% household stays in HDB - Public Housing from 2012/13 to 2017/18
+- LCP of all groups drop from 2007/08 to 2017/18
-- LCP actually increase slightly for the 20% household stays in private housing
+- 1-2 Room group has the most improvement from 2012/13 to 2017/18, as a result of larger increment in income than expenditure.
+This could be a result of large transfer payment by the government.
+- LCPC of 2017/18 is in a slight "W" shape, which the "middle class" - group staying in 4-Room HDB and 5-Room and EC have large LCP than the neighboring groups 3-Room HDB and Condo.
+This may reflects the so-called "Squeezed Middle Class"
-- LCPC "flatten" from 2012/13 to 2017/18
+- LCPC is much more "flatten" in 2017/18 than 2012/13, which may imply a more equal society.

-These phenomenons may be results of:
-- Government policies favoring Singaporean staying HDB
-- Lack of income increment opportunities for the "rich Singaporean"
-- Upgrading to better dwelling or moving to a more expensive life-style may increase LCP, "richer" household faces more economic pressure than the previous group
-  - Significant increase in pressure when moving from public housing to private
-  - "Squeezed Middle Class" - Singaporean household exceeds qualification for HDB, but not rich enough for private housing faces large economic pressure

-[TBA] more analysis/metrics

-=== Factors impacting SG LCPC

-==== Income [TBA]
-- Covid
-- Why high income group's LCP increase?
-- Does Progressive wage scheme help the bottom income group?

-==== GST increment
+=== GST increment

 Singapore Government increase GST from 7% to 9% in 2023 and 2024, with 1% increment each year, and it applies to all expenditure of all segments.
 Assuming Singaporeans doesn't change consumption with new GST, i.e. inelastic to price change of 1%; this policy will shift whole LCPC upwards, but the shape remains.